linz/topo-roadmap/README.md

 ### Quarterly timeframes

 The roadmap is arranged into periods of three months - these include the previous quarter, the current quarter and two future quarters.
-Datasets that aren't expected to be published until beyond this timeframe will be show in a 'Future' column.
+Datasets that aren't expected to be published until beyond this timeframe will be shown in a 'Future' column.

 ### Datasets